 Each year, Council ratifies the City of St. John's' annual budget and sets the mill rates in December for the upcoming year.
 The budget outlines the City's projected revenues and expenditures for the fiscal year.

-The residential mil rate will increase by 0.8, bringing the new rate to 9.1 and the commercial mil rate will increase by 2.6 bringing the new rate to 29.5.
-Residential water tax will marginally increase by $5 and commercial water usage rates will rise 0.75%.
+The residential mil rate will remain at 9.1 and the commercial mil rate will remain at 29.5.
+Water tax will marginally increase by $15 per unit for residential properties and 2.22% for commercial.
 All revenue from the water tax directly funds the provision of the service.

 View our previous annual budgets: